just-jim/antaeus/README.md

 - An hourly scheduler that will run every hour and will try to charge any invoice that failed to get charged in the past. (due to Network errors, etc)
 #### Unit Tests (Day 2)
 At this point the need to be sure that everything runs and will run as intended is getting bigger.
 So I implemented a series of unit tests for the BillingService and the CurrencyExchangeService to be sure that the invoices will get the propper status after any incident and thus they are going to be handled appropriately.
 Some other safety scenarios were also checked, like not being able to charge by mistake an already paid invoice, and that the currency of an invoice will be converted to the customer's invoice when there is a mismatch.
+#### Improvements on scheduler
+After creating the unit test, I realized that the scheduler is the core of the project.
+If the scheduler stops working it must be easy and fast to make it run again.
+At the beginning I exposed 2 end-points to the REST API in order to get information on the scheduler status for both hourly and monthly schedulers.
+Afterwards I exposed more end-point to be able to manually start and stop each scheduler.
+With this combination of end-points, in the system that this project would run, we could externally automate a process to check the schedulers status and if any of the schedulers is down, start it again so the invoices will keep getting handled.

 ## Antaeus